gravitational/teleport/rfd/0157-aws-eks-discover.md

 ## Security

 New permissions will be required for the AWS OIDC integration to perform the necessary tasks.
 It will need to be able to list EKS clusters as well as associate an OIDC provider with them.
-An associated OIDC provider can generate authentication tokens that give full control over the cluster.
-We will only use those tokens to perform the initial installation of the `teleport-kube-agent` Helm chart.
+An associated OIDC provider can generate authentication tokens that give full control over the cluster, so a careful approach to their security should be taken.

+Tokens will be signed by a dedicated OIDC Certificate Authority (which already exists and is used for AWS integration communications), ensuring that tokens don't overlap with regular CAs access by the users, like the User CA or JWTSigner CA. The audience field value `kubernetes` will also be unique to this type of token.
+And also user/group claim field names, such as `teleport-eks-oidc-groups`, will specify them as used for this purpose only.

+End users will never have access to the process of generating these tokens; we will use them only to perform the initial installation of the `teleport-kube-agent` Helm chart.
 The agent itself will be configured with the standard service account permissions it requires.

-After the Helm chart installation succeeds, Teleport doesn't need to have an OIDC provider associated with the enrolled EKS cluster, and clients can remove the association or even put a block on OIDC provider association for the cluster if they want.
+After the Helm chart installation succeeds, Teleport will no longer need to have an OIDC provider associated with the enrolled EKS cluster.
+Clients can then remove the association or even impose a block on OIDC provider associations for the cluster if they wish.

 ## Future considerations